Dart-Code/Website/_docs/settings.md

 There are several settings for enabling logging of various services used by Dart Code.
 For more information about setting these up and troubleshooting please see [Enabling Logging](/docs/logging/).

 ## dart.analyzerDiagnosticsPort
 The port number to be used for the Dart analyzer diagnostic server.
+This setting is can be useful for troubleshooting issues with the Dart Analysis Server.

 ## dart.analyzerInstrumentationLogFile
 The path to a log file for very detailed logging in the Dart Analysis Server that may be useful when trying to diagnose Analysis Server issues.
 For more information on capturing these logs, see [Analyzer Instrumentation Logging](/docs/logging/#analyzer-instrumentation).